Rishi-Teja/Simple-Calculator/README.md

 # Calculator
-this is a simple calculator website from Web Development
+This is a simple calculator website from Web Development using HTML, CSS with performing operations like addition, subtraction, multiplication, division etc.